gabrielkuettel/portfolio/content/blog/projects/gs4gg-portal/index.md

 ---
-title: "Project 6"
+title: "GS4GG Portal"
+subtitle: "wordpress"
 date: "2015-05-01T22:12:03.284Z"
-img: "project-6.jpg"
+img: "thumbnail.jpg"
+order: 8
 ---

 This is my first post on my new fake blog!
 How exciting!